Erwin Schrödinger: New quantum theory

-Creation of wave mechanics
+Wave mechanics

 In January 1926, Schrödinger published in Annalen der Physik the paper "Quantisierung als Eigenwertproblem" (Quantization as an Eigenvalue Problem) on wave mechanics and presented what is now known as the Schrödinger equation.
 In this paper, he gave a "derivation" of the wave equation for time-independent systems and showed that it gave the correct energy eigenvalues for a hydrogen-like atom.
 This paper has been universally celebrated as one of the most important achievements of the twentieth century and created a revolution in most areas of quantum mechanics and indeed of all physics and chemistry.
 A second paper was submitted just four weeks later that solved the quantum harmonic oscillator, rigid rotor, and diatomic molecule problems and gave a new derivation of the Schrödinger equation.
-A third paper, published in May, showed the equivalence of his approach to that of Heisenberg and gave the treatment of the Stark effect.
+A third paper, published in May, showed the equivalence of his approach to that of Werner Heisenberg's matrix mechanics and gave the treatment of the Stark effect.
 A fourth paper in this series showed how to treat problems in which the system changes with time, as in scattering problems.
-In this paper he introduced a complex solution to the wave equation in order to prevent the occurrence of fourth and sixth order differential equations.
+In this paper, he introduced a complex solution to the wave equation in order to prevent the occurrence of fourth- and sixth-order differential equations.
 Schrödinger ultimately reduced the order of the equation to one.

-(This was arguably the moment when quantum mechanics switched from real to complex numbers.)
-These papers were his central achievement and were at once recognized as having great significance by the physics community.
+Building on a paper by Einstein, Boris Podolsky, and Nathan Rosen, which introduced the thought-experiment now known as the EPR paradox, Schrödinger published in 1935 a paper that codified the concept of quantum entanglement.
+He deemed this quantum phenomenon "the one that enforces its entire departure from classical lines of thought."